A further place to find out more is our user forum (setup as Facebook group).

 doneDo the updates take the preparation for the European Qualifying Examination into consideration?

 Of course, the authors have the EQE in mind with respect to all updates:

-- With the update in November, the content is brought in line with the law in force on 31 October, as relevant for the subsequent exam.
-The Guidelines are updated to the latest version applying as from 1 November because this is considered most suitable for the EQE.
+- With the EPC.App update in November, the content is brought in line with the law in force on 31 October, as relevant for the subsequent EQE.
+The Guidelines are updated to the latest version applying as from 1 November, because this is considered most suitable for the EQE.
 Namely, this version of the Guidelines only summarizes legal matters that entered into force on or before 31 October and are hence to be considered.
 And, this version is clearly accepted to be cited in the EQE as confirmed in the Examiner’s report of paper D 2018 and by the EQE Committees (it is recommended to mention the used version of the Guidelines once in your answer).
-Other parts in force only as of 1 November are clearly indicated in the EPC.App.
+Other parts in force as of 1 November are clearly indicated in the EPC.App.

 notesHow can I take notes on my work progress?